Whiplash Injury Claim: How can I prove who was at fault for my RTA?

 To prove that a driver was at fault for your whiplash injury claim you need take the following steps:

-1. Look at the page on my website explaining how to prove your RTA claim
+1. Look at the page on our website explaining how to prove your RTA claim

 From that the description you have given it appears that the only person at fault was the driver who collided with your vehicle and it was this driver who broke the Highway Code, so the damage to your car and that of the vehicle in front together with any injuries you have, including whiplash, and any injuries the driver in front has – are all the responsibility of the driver who collided with your vehicle.